vjacquet/WmcSoft/README.md

 _Library to dispatch jobs.
 It predates the Task in .Net._

 ## WmcSoft.Components & WmcSoft.Windows.Forms
-_Libraries with component and windows forms controls._
+_Libraries of component and windows forms controls._

 These are pretty much useless now, as the component model and the windows form are kind of deprecated.

 I liked the whole component/designer concept, the idea that we can have different view of the code and how it helped building other component.

-Yet, the main drawback I see is that it requires to shape the code in a specific way, especially mutating the component through properties.
+Yet, the first drawback I see is that it requires to shape the code in a specific way, especially mutating the component through properties.
 It made the component sometimes harder to implement.
+The second drawback is related to forms, user controls and inheritance because there is a conflict between access control and visual representation.
+How do you hide what is visible.
+How can you see controls and yet be unable to move them inside the form?